Drugs used for treating GVHD

 Newer drugs being used for GVHD include

-- Clofazamine (Lamprene) – a drug usually used to treat the skin condition leprosy
+- Clofazamine (Lamprene) – a drug usually used to treat the skin condition leprosy.
+It reduces swelling (inflammation)

-- Hydroxychloroquine – this is a drug usually used to treat malaria
+- Hydroxychloroquine – a drug usually used to treat malaria.
+It may be useful for chronic GVHD

-These drugs are all in the early phases of research for GVHD.
-It is not yet known how well they work.
+Doctors are still looking at how well these treatments work for GVHD.
 Your doctor may offer you one of these treatments if other treatments have not controlled your GVHD.

 Question about cancer?
 Contact our information nurse team